tmolitor-stud-tu/mod_push_appserver/README.md

 - the device id field is called "node" instead of "device-id"
 - the new field "type" was added.
 This can be used to specify the push type just as it is done using the http based API.
-- You can only register the device using this API, no unregister possible (use the HTTP API for unregistering devices)
+- unregistering a device is not done at all in Conversations, but this appserver supports it via the v1-unregister-push command

 [This Gist][5] demonstrates the changes needed to Conversations to use this appserver instead of inputmice's p2.
 See [XEP-0050][6] for more info regarding Ad-Hoc Commands in general.

-**Keep in mind that the registration command sent to this appserver is routed through the user's xmpp server.**
+**Keep in mind that the registration/unregistration commands sent to this appserver are routed through the user's xmpp server.**
 **This exposes the raw APNS/FCM push token and device id to the user's xmpp server.**
-**Use the HTTP API if you don't like this.**
+**Use the HTTP API if you don't like this (HTTP will expose the user's IP, though).**

-Example XMPP flow for registering a device:
+#### Example XMPP flow for registering a device:
 ```
 <iq to="push.example.org" id="MyID-6465" type="set">
 	<command xmlns="http://jabber.org/protocol/commands" node="v1-register-push" action="execute">